Special Appeals Committee

 The Respondent's witnesses shall be called by the Chair one at a time and shall be present only while they are providing evidence.
 The witnesses shall be questioned first by the Respondent (or Representative), then by the Appellant (and/or Representative); and finally by the Panel.
 The Respondent (and/or Representative) may then re-questions the witness but only on matters that have arisen in the course of the previous questioning.

 Witnesses may respond to direct questions but will not otherwise engage in discussion with those present.

 The Secretary can answer any further questions about the hearing procedure.

-Students receive a decision letter, normally within two weeks of the hearing date.
+Students receive a decision letter, normally within three weeks of the hearing date.
 A copy of the letter is also sent to the Respondent.
 If administrative action is required as a result of the decision, the appropriate individuals will be notified by the Secretary.

 The decision of the Special Appeals Committee is final within the university.